Configuration

 Environment Variable References#

-Use ${env:VAR_NAME} syntax to reference environment variables in config files, keeping secrets out of YAML:
+Use ${env:VAR_NAME} syntax to reference environment variables in config files:

 defaults: